- Darlington Transport Study

 Woodside Road and Old Princes Highway intersection, Nairne

-The State Government will improve road safety and traffic efficiency through the upgrade of the Woodside Road intersection with Princes Highway at Nairne.
+The State Government will improve road safety and traffic efficiency through the upgrade of the Woodside Road intersection with Old Princes Highway at Nairne.

 The upgrade will seek to reduce delays for Woodside Road traffic, maintain a good level of intersection performance and cater for future growth.
-The upgrade will also aim to improve pedestrian and cyclist movements in the area and ensure safe access, particularly for Nairne Primary School students.
+The upgrade will also aim to improve safety for pedestrian and cyclist movements in the area, particularly for Nairne Primary School students.

-The intersection of Woodside Road and Princes Highway is located on the western outskirts of Nairne within a 50km/h speed zone.
-Since the completion of the Bald Hills Interchange project in 2016, traffic volumes at the Woodside Road and Princes Highway intersection have increased by approximately 10-15%.
+The intersection of Woodside Road and Old Princes Highway is located on the western outskirts of Nairne within a 50km/h speed zone.
+Since the completion of the Bald Hills Interchange project in 2016, traffic volumes at the Woodside Road and Old Princes Highway intersection have increased by approximately 10-15%.